 In March 2020, we filed a natural gas general rate case with the OPUC.

-Through several settlement stipulations the parties resolved all issues in the general rate case and in December 2020, the OPUC approved the three settlement stipulations.
+Through several settlement stipulations the parties resolved all issues and, in December 2020, the OPUC approved all stipulations.

-These stipulations approved by the OPUC increased annual base revenue by \$3.9 million, or 5.7 percent effective January 16, 2021.
-The approved ROE is 9.4 percent, with a common equity ratio of 50 percent and a ROR of 7.24 percent.
+The new rates were designed to increase annual base revenue by \$3.9 million, or 5.7 percent effective January 16, 2021, reflecting an ROE of 9.4 percent, with a common equity ratio of 50 percent and a ROR of 7.24 percent.